-- 1. Choose File > Preferences. - 2.
+- 1. Choose File > Preferences.
+(Tip: In the Preferences window, input keywords in the Search box to find a preference option.) - 2.
 Select the type of preference you want to change under the list of categories.

 3D

 Foxit PDF Editor lets you view, navigate, measure, and comment on 3D content in PDF documents.
 To do this, you need to enable the 3D content in PDF documents by selecting the Enable the playing of 3D content option.
 If Safe Reading Mode and Protected View are disabled, with the option unselected, a dialog box pops up to ask whether you trust the document to enable the playing of the 3D content in the document when you open a 3D PDF file for the first time.